alljoyn/xmppconn/README.md

     make
     sudo make install

+#### RapidJSON

+It is necessary to download the RapidJSON source code (building is not necessary since the library is header-only).
+Source code can be downloaded from here.
+After downloading, the RAPIDJSON\_PATH environment variable must be defined before building xmppconn.
+If your RapidJSON source code folder is RAPIDJSON_ROOT, then RAPIDJSON_PATH needs to point to $RAPIDJSON_ROOT/include:

+    export RAPIDJSON_PATH=$RAPIDJSON_ROOT/include

 #### AllJoyn Gateway Agent

 Pull the source code and build the AllJoyn Gateway Agent as follows.